raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

 ### the carpenter's solution

-The Carpenter was not suprised at the problem.
+The Carpenter was not surprised at the problem.
 Bob Plissken was a crafty, almost reptilian recruiter that traded in information and secrets.
 Whenever Bob sent a candidate to a job interview, he debriefed them afterwards and got them to disclose what questions were asked in the interview.
-He then coached subsequent candidadtes to give polished answers to the company's pet technical questions.
+He then coached subsequent candidates to give polished answers to the company's pet technical questions.

 Bob had, in fact, warned The Carpenter that "Thing" liked to ask either or both of two questions: Determine how to detect a loop in a linked list, and determine whether the chequerboard game would halt.
-To save time, The Carpenter had preapred the same answer for both questions.
+To save time, The Carpenter had prepared the same answer for both questions.

 "Using [babeljs.io](http://babeljs.io), I'll write this in ECMASCript 2015 notation.
 To begin with, I'll transform a game into an iterable that generates arrows:"